Home > Destinations > Europe > Portugal > Planning a Trip > Fast Facts

 Addresses -- In Portugal, the ground floor is not called the first floor as in the United States; what Americans would call the fourth floor is actually the third floor.
-"ESP" after a floor number indicates that you should go left, and "DIR" means turn right.
+"ESQ" after a floor number indicates that you should go left, and "DIR" means turn right.

-American Express -- The entity representing American Express, although operating independently under license from American Express, is Travel Store located in Lisbon at Rua Rodrigues Sampaio (tel.
+American Express -- The entity representing American Express, although operating independently under license from American Express, is Travel Store located in Lisbon, at Rua Rodrigues Sampaio (tel.
 21/356-53-00).
-Another office in Lisbon at Aeroporto de Lisboa (tel.
-96/696-82-96) also serves as the headquarters for American Express.
+Another office in Lisbon, at Aeroporto de Lisboa (tel.
+96/696-82-96), also serves as the headquarters for American Express.

 Babysitters -- Check with your hotel's staff for arrangements.
 Most first-class hotels can provide babysitters from lists that the concierge keeps.
 Remember to request a babysitter no later than the morning if you're going out that evening.
 Also request one with at least a minimum knowledge of English, if you and your children do not speak Portuguese.